wjantispam/dev/py/README.md

 README for Python

+# Workflow
+Instead of using tmux or screen it is actually quicker to have two terminal windows one terminal to edit the code another one to keep track of it, like a REPL using `nodemon --exec python3 t.py`

 # Using Python in the fish shell
 ### Fish virtual env
 You can install the virtualenv via